Pajenicko/Picopad/circuitpython/readme.md

 Each example directory contains an accompanying README file.
 This file offers insights into what each example teaches.

+The recommended way is to start with hello_world examples, continue to sensors/intro and then explore more complex stuff.

 ## External Connector Overview

 The external connector on the PicoPad provides multiple connection points: